ehmeth/gol-win32/README.md

 # gol-win32
-Naive and simple Gamo of Life implementation with Win32 API.
+Naive and simple Game of Life implementation with Win32 API.

 It's not efficient, the rendering is done purely in software and poorly at that, it's just a learning excersise to be used for future learning and fun.